-Urban Conservation in Miami: Restoring the long-neglected waterway that flows through Miami’s Health District.
+Restoring the long-neglected waterway that flows through Miami’s Health District.

 Miami’s Wagner Creek wasn’t the sort of place you would seek out for a picnic.
 Decades of illegal dumping, leaking pipe systems, and storm-water runoff from nearby auto-repair shops had degraded the creek and affected its water quality.
 And as early as 2003 the 1.6 mile-long waterway that cut through the city’s Health District had earned a sad notoriety as one of Florida’s most contaminated waterways.
 Now all that is about to change.
 An $18.4 million cleanup operation has finally begun.
 The creek bottom is currently being dredged to remove its pollutants and The Nature Conservancy is spearheading a partnership effort to transform a section of the creek from a toxic abandoned waterway into an inviting urban sanctuary.

 For decades Wagner Creek has mocked its bucolic name.
 Poisoned by waste from an old city incinerator, it made its slow, fetid way from its source in Allapattah, becoming the Seybold Canal (a channelized part of the waterway) as it ran through Miami’s Health District and the historic neighborhoods of Overtown and Spring Garden before joining the Miami River and, further downstream, Biscayne Bay.
-It was a stinking eyesore, a blight on the rapidly growing city that was springing up along its banks.
+It was an eyesore, a blight on the rapidly growing city that was springing up along its banks.
 In August 2017, a long-overdue water clean-up operation began, led by the City of Miami, partially funded by the State of Florida, and prompted by fears that Wagner Creek’s dioxins (cancer-causing chemicals) would contaminate the Miami River that itself had just been nursed back to health.
 Since then a dredging program has skimmed several feet of sediment from the riverbed, to improve the flow, reduce tidal flooding, and extract pollutants.

 “The new parks will give the 100,000 people who live and work in the district a place to exercise, relax and connect with nature,” explains Sonia Succar Rodríguez, the cities program manager for the Conservancy’s Florida chapter.
 “There are major environmental benefits, too.
 As we invest in landscape elements designed to remove surface runoff and include natural infrastructure to prevent erosion, we can bring the waterway back to heath and help the district’s recurrent flooding problem.”